- Our Trips

 Head out to visit the Ming Tombs built for thirteen emperors of the Ming Dynasty (1368 - 1644 AD) and its Sacred Way, also known as the Way of Spirit.
 From there travel northeast to the Great Wall built to protect China from invasions from the north, namely the Mongolians and Manchurians.
-Climb the wall at the Mutianyu section followed by a barbecue lunch at a local restaurant.
+Climb the wall at the Mutianyu section.

 This morning visit China’s largest temple and altar complex as well as the city’s symbol, the Temple of Heaven, built in the Ming Dynasty and surrounded by purpose designed parklands.
 Afterwards grab a bargain or simply window shop at the famous Hongqiao Pearl Market or Silk Alley.

 In the afternoon explore Beijing's hutongs, or old residential laneways, that are slowly disappearing to redevelopment.
 Visit a family's hutong residence to see how Beijing locals have lived for centuries.